juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 Once installed, you should have a single `Pod` managed by a simple `Deployment`.
 There are no services or ingresses to be exposed, since all work is done in-cluster.

-At this point, you can create `StorageClass` objects in you cluster providing a number of values on how NFS volumes will be provisioned.
-You can declare as many StorageClasses as you want with different parameters.
-All they need in common the field `provisioner: nfs-provisioner.juliohm.com.br`.
+The StorageClasses you declare must use the provisioner `nfs-provisioner.juliohm.com.br` in order for its events to be picked up by the controller.
+You can declare as many StorageClasses as you want with different parameters and different servers.

 Here's a full example: